Add-on Fellowships for Interdisciplinary Life Science

 The Joachim Herz Stiftung supports graduate students and postdocs from different disciplines conducting interdisciplinary research with respect to biological questions.
 The transition between the two stages is possible during the term of the fellowship (from 11/2018– 12/2020).
-A position or another basic funding at a German research institution is a prerequisite for the application for the Add-on Fellowship.
+A position at or current basic funding from a German research institution is a prerequisite for the application for the Add-on Fellowship.

 Deadline: July 18, 2018